 Poz Haven Foundation wants to develop a relationship, a friendship, a closeness with all but women of color, African women and women of trans experience who are disporportinately affected by HIV that have been diagnosed that need the support and showing them that there is someone out there that cares about what is needed in the community when it comes to HIV and working to end the stigma associated with HIV.
 Being a surrogate for women of color who are not open with their status.

 HIV in women of color

 Lacking the use of condoms and having sexual intercourse with numerous partners will bring the risk of being diagnosed even higher.
-African Americans have less access to health care, poverty, racial discrimination and a higher rate of incarceration all this can cause the rate of HIV diagnosis to climb.
-There is also the stigma associated with HIV fear of disclosing sexual orientation, or one’s risk behavior.
+People of color have less access to health care, poverty, racial discrimination and a higher rate of incarceration all this can cause the rate of HIV diagnosis to climb.
+There is also the stigma associated with HIV, fear of disclosing sexual orientation, or one’s risk behavior.
 It is very important to know one’s HIV status, but those who don’t know their HIV status can’t get into care and this will cause someone to transmit HIV unknowingly to someone else.

 How to know if you're HIV positive?

 The only way to know for sure if you're HIV positive is to get tested.
 It's so much better to know than not to know.
 Knowing your HIV status is very important.
 If you have contracted HIV you should be in care as soon as possible and start taking better care of your health by getting on ARV's (HIV Medication).
 Knowing your HIV status will also prevent you from transmitting HIV.